Polihale Coast Beach

 Polihale Beach hosts many adventures for families.
 You can find a great campsite here.
-Or stand in the tranquil waters of Polihale Beach and watch the sunset over Ni’ihau Island.
-The sky is often clear, so take this opportunity to roast marshmallows or make smores while watching the stars come out.
-Sometimes you can find rare shell species, and it’s also a perfect spot to spot sea turtles or pods of dolphins.
-This means you can spend an entire day at the beach without encountering too many people!
+Or stand in the tranquil waters of Polihale Beach and watch the sunset over Ni'ihau Island.
+The sky is often clear, so take this opportunity to roast marshmallows or make smores while watching the stars emerge.
+Sometimes you can find rare shell species, and it's also a perfect place to spot sea turtles or pods of dolphins.
+You can spend an entire day at the beach without encountering too many people!

 Polihale Beach Activities

-Picnicking: Pack a lunch and spend your day relaxing on the beach, enjoying the sunshine and taking in Polihale's natural beauty.
+Picnicking: Pack lunch and spend your day relaxing on the beach, enjoying the sunshine and Polihale's natural beauty.
 The beach has several pavilions and grills for fun gatherings and BBQs.

-Watch a Sunset: Bring a blanket and some snacks or maybe even your favorite bottle of wine to watch a sunset at Polihale Beach.
+Watch a Sunset: Bring a blanket, some snacks, or maybe even your favorite bottle of wine to watch a sunset at Polihale Beach.
 The beach faces west, and there are no buildings around, so you'll have an unobstructed view of the sun going down for the night.

-Shore Fishing: The fishing off Polihale Beach is excellent, particularly in the summer month.
+Shore Fishing: The fishing off Polihale Beach is excellent, particularly in the summer.
 Shore fishers enjoy catching many game fish.
 Check Hawaii's fishing regulations first, as they vary by region and fish species.

-Spot the Dolphins and Whales: Dolphins are common in these waters.
-Some claim that they swam and played with the dolphins here.
-It’s also an excellent spot for watching whales during whale season (November through April).
+Spot the Dolphins and Whales: Dolphins are common in these waters, and some claim they swam and played with the dolphins here.
+It's also an excellent spot for watching whales during whale season (November through April).

 Snorkeling: Polihale Beach offers excellent snorkeling opportunities with its clear waters.
 The best place to snorkel is at the southern end of Polihale Beach, at Queen's Pond.
-There you will find crystal clear turquoise waters home to much tropical fish.
-You must swim out past the surf line to see these colorful fish because they prefer to stay in shallow water.
-You can bring your snorkel gear or rent it from one of the nearby rental shops.
+There you will find crystal clear turquoise waters home to many tropical fish.
+You must swim past the surf line to see these colorful fish because they prefer to stay in shallow water.
+You can bring your snorkel gear or rent it from nearby rental shops.